Stay informed with the

-Of course, you could just moan and bare it.
+Of course, you could just moan and bear it.
 I’ll admit that isn’t much fun.
 Or you can save up your money and take a trip where the slot sun is shining.
-Yes, the trip will cost you money but such a trip is a vacation.
-That trip will cost the tight casino some money too.
+Yes, the trip will cost you money, but such a trip is a vacation.
+That trip will cost the tight casino some money, too.
 Maybe that will change the slot director’s mind.

 So here’s the plan, plain and simple; you must steal your mind against any machines that are tight.
 Look up the figures and be aware of who’s who and what’s what in the casino slot frontier.
 Tell your relatives and friends the good slot places to play and shoo them away from those casinos where the players are the nails and the slot machines are the hammers.

 I think we should have a slot players’ rebellion in this country.
 The heck with the Tea Party; the heck with the Occupy Wall Streeters; the heck with everything that annoys you like nuclear war – we want slot machines that are really, really loose.
 We will not settle for anything less.
 If slot players win more, the casinos will ultimately win more.

 Freedom!
 I call for freedom to be loose.